MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 1. Select **Next**.

-    A warning is issued if the domain controller / AD FS server or dedicated server does not meet the minimum hardware requirements for the installation.
+    A warning is issued if the domain controller / AD FS server / AD CS or dedicated server does not meet the minimum hardware requirements for the installation.
 The warning doesn't prevent you from selecting **Next**, and proceeding with the installation.
 It can still be the right option for the installation of Defender for Identity in a small lab test environment where less room for data storage is required.

     For production environments, we highly recommend working with Defender for Identity's [capacity planning](capacity-planning.md) guide to make sure your domain controllers or dedicated servers meet the necessary requirements.